whitneyburton/portfolios/students/1611-front/kyle-zucker/20170302-kyle-zucker-m2.markdown

 Allison's session was very help for me to get my mind straight on getting myself a mentor.
 I've reached out to Horace and plan to touch base with a few other mentor's that I'm interested in.

-## E: Feedback and Community Participation
+## Feedback and Community Participation

 ### Feedback Recieved